-Junior Olympic Fencing Championship (JOs): The Junior Olympic Fencing Championships are traditionally held each year in February.
+Junior Olympic Fencing Championship (JOs): The Junior Olympic Fencing Championships will be held in conjunction with the Summer National Championship in July 2021.
 JOs is the National Championships for Cadet, Junior and Junior Team in each of the six weapons.
 Fencers must be a U.S. citizen or Permanent Resident, meet age criteria and qualify to compete in this tournament.
 Athletes that have represented another country in the last three years at FIE level competitions (Senior/Junior and those athletes that represented another country in the Cadet World Championships) are not eligible to compete in a National Championship.

-Division I National Championships: The Div I National Championships, traditionally held in conjunction with the April NAC, are championships for fencers on the National Senior Rolling Point Standings for Seniors, Juniors and the top Cadets on their respective Point Standings.
+Division I National Championships: The Div I National Championships, will be held in conjunction with the Summer National Championships in July, and are championships for fencers on the National Senior Rolling Point Standings for Seniors, Juniors and the top Cadets on their respective Point Standings.
 Competitors must be U.S. citizens or Permanent Residents.
 Fencers qualify for these Championships via the National Rolling Point Standings, top placements from the last Div IA and Div II National Championships and via modern pentathlon.